 International Fetal Alcohol Spectrum Disorder Awareness Day is just under a month away.
 Here are some ideas and planning suggestions from FASworld and the Red Shoes Rock team on how to plan a Bell Concordance or ideas for a minute of reflection.
 These can be group activities or a reflection you undertake on your own … Continue reading FASDay: A Bell Concordance or A Minute of Reflection

-For the last week of the 2018 and 2019 edition of 99 Days to 9/9 or FASDay, the voices and information belong to individuals with FASD.
-Day 92 & 93 are two quotes from two presenters at the: 8th International Research Conference on Adolescents and Adults with FASD.
+For the last week of the 2018, 2019 and 2020 edition of 99 Days to 9/9 or FASDay, the voices and information belong to individuals with FASD.
+Day 92 & 93 are quotes from two presenters at the: 8th International Research Conference on Adolescents and Adults with FASD.
 Although there are thousands of published articles on … Continue reading FASD: Nothing About Us Without Us

 On June 1 the international movement to bring awareness to Fetal Alcohol Spectrum Disorder began with the start of Red Shoes Rock to Stop FASD and the 99 Days to FASDay.
 There have been some exciting new additions to this year’s campaign.
 Red Shoes Rock: Start the Conversation For the 5th Anniversary, a new logo, … Continue reading Red Shoes Rock and 99 Days to FASDay